sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

     - Define a new Server-Connection channel called **ACE.TO.mq**.
 For MCAUserID, specify **mqm**.
     - Alter the system-provided Authentication Information **SYSTEM.DEFAULT.AUTHINFO.IDPWOS**, to specify Check Client Connections = **NONE** and Check Local Connections = **NONE**
     - **Refresh security** for everything
- - Log on to the cloud using `cloudctl login`
+ - Log on to the cloud using `sudo cloudctl login`.
+Make sure you specify namespace `mq`.
  - Inside the new directory, run the **generatesecret.sh** command, to generate a new secret called **mq-secret**.

+1. Check that the secret has been created, using the UI.
+  - In a browser session, navigate to the ICP Portal: https://mycluster.icp:8443.
+  - Using the hamburger menu, navigate to `Configuration` -> `Secrets`.
+  - Confirm that Secret **mq-secret** has been created, and click it to open and check that it is in namespace **mq**.

  2. Use the ICP Portal to remove the existing **mq** Helm Release, and go to the ICP4I Platform Navigator to ensure that the **mq** instance has been deleted.